The Time Meddler: Conception and writing

 Outgoing story editor Dennis Spooner was commissioned by producer Verity Lambert to write a story introducing new companion Steven Taylor; as story editors commissioning themselves was discouraged, Lambert justified his involvement to head of serials Donald Wilson, citing complications with contracts and budgets, and insufficient time to brief an uninvolved writer, as none of the regular writers were available.
 Spooner was approved to write the serial on 15 March 1965.
 Spooner wanted the show to move away from "pure" historical stories like The Reign of Terror (1964) and The Romans (1965), instead hoping to blend them with the show's more futuristic serials.
 The Time Meddler was the first serial under new story editor Donald Tosh, having been offered to work on either 199 Park Lane or Doctor Who after the cancellation of Compact.
 He joined the show in April 1965, and was provided with a document titled The History of Doctor Who, outlining the show's story to date (including some upcoming).
 Tosh enjoyed Spooner's idea of blending historical and futuristic stories.
 He edited little of Spooner's work.

 The serial's working title was Doctor Who and the Monk; the title of The Time Meddler was not final until early June 1965.
 Production assistant David Maloney joked that the story was referred to as The Vikings during production until the realisation that it had more Saxon extras, upon which it was called The Saxons.
 The first episode was originally called "The Paradox", changed to "The Watcher" on 20 May.
 The serial was produced at a low cost to offset the expense of the previous serial, The Chase (1965).
 Douglas Camfield was assigned as director in April, having recently finished work on The Crusade (1965); he was pleased with Spooner's scripts, finding them among his best.
 Due to the limited expenses allocated to the serial, Camfield forwent an incidental score, instead opting for percussive drumbeats played by Charles Botterill, who had previously played percussion on Tristram Cary's score for Marco Polo (1964).
 Botterill recorded eight minutes of music for the second through fourth episodes at Lime Grove Studios in Studio R on 9 June.
 The remainder of the score was sourced from stock music.
+(Note: Botterill performed percussive drumbeats for the score.
+The remainder of the serial uses stock music from several composers: the first episode uses pieces from Lawrence Leonard and Eric Siday; the second episode uses Leonard, Harry Dexter, Trevor Duncan, and Peter Hope; and the fourth episode uses Siday and Roberto Gerhard.)
 Set designer Barry Newbery constructed the Saxon's hut in the style of a cruck, painting the studio floor black to resemble ox blood.